ai-doge/PublicWiki/ai-doge-blog/content/posts/port_llama.md

 To overcome this challenge, we submitted a Pull Request ([PR #103](https://github.com/karpathy/llama2.c/pull/103)) to the llama2.c repository.
 The core idea behind the PR was to decompose the operations involving complex numbers into separate operations for the real and imaginary parts.

-## Part 1: Exporting the Model to ONNX Format

 ### Code Changes for ONNX Export

 To resolve the issue with the `Complex64` data type, we made several changes to the codebase.
 Below are some of the key modifications: